 Fortunately, the U.S. is full of fantastic mid-winter getaway destinations where you can make the most of your family vacation time.
 From grabbing some slope time at the nation's best ski resorts to going whale watching in Virginia Beach, there are plenty of places you and your family can visit this February.

-Presidents Day takes place on the third Monday of February.
-While some families take their vacation from the Friday before to the following Sunday, most of the following events and destinations will be busier over the long holiday weekend.
+Presidents Day is the third Monday of February, and while some families take their vacation from the Friday before to the following Sunday, many events and destinations will be busier over the long holiday weekend.